Horticulture (BSc) (Level 7)

 - Commercial: This involves growing crops for sale.
 Crops include fruit and vegetables, nursery stock and bedding plants.

-Students attend both Cork Institute of Technology and Teagasc Clonakilty Agricultural College throughout the course.
+Students attend both MTU Cork and Colaiste Stiofain Naofa throughout the course.

 Students are required to complete a work placement in Year 2 in a horticulture related business.
-It will involve a set of agreed objectives for the placement, as well as the assistance of a person on site and a member of the CIT academic staff.
+It will involve a set of agreed objectives for the placement, as well as the assistance of a person on site and a member of the MTU Cork academic staff.

 Suitably qualified graduates from the BSc. in Horticulture are eligible to apply for entry to the one year add-on